hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ![Consecutively repeating node](./images/consecutively-repeating.png)

-This is also the reason why the first node specified on a path cannot be yourself as you are also the sending node.
+This is also why the first node specified on a path cannot be yourself, as you are also the sending node.

-Try using the following route, it should fail:
+Try using the following route.
+It should fail:

 ```
 send me,Bob Hi!